What’s with this “bipolar spectrum” talk? The DSM is the official rule book of diagnoses, right?

 For historical reasons we still have a diagnostic system that insists: you either have bipolar disorder, or you do not.
 There is no middle ground.
 You can’t be “a little bipolar”.
 You can only have the whole thing, or none at all.
 That just doesn’t match the way this illness works.
 Very few mood specialists would disagree.

-Why hasn’t the whole diagnostic process been changed to reflect this new understanding?
+Why haven’t most psychiatrists adopted this new understanding?
 Because the DSM is a very political, very conservative system.
 (Think about the legal system, which uses it.
 Judges would not take kindly to “a little bipolar”.
 They need a yes or no).
+Change is very slow.

 Nevertheless, more and more research papers are now referring to the “Bipolar Spectrum Disorder” (example ).
 The NIMH bipolar research group is called the Bipolar Spectrum Division.
 Their director said in a recent important journal: